-- 1. Complaints must be made in writing, in English, and must be handed to the Meet Director or the TD. - 2.
+- 1. Complaints must be made in writing, in English, and must be handed to the Meet Director. - 2.
 Complaints must be made within the fixed timetable after the announcement of the provisional results (see section 7 Display of Results). - 3.
 The Meet Director deals with complaints in consultation with the TD.